ogechukwu1/SCA_LAGOS/README.md

 __TERMINOLOGIES IN CLOUDFORMATIONS__

-- TEMPLATES: Are the text files or the script of cloud formation, but not scripts in programming language.
+- __TEMPLATES__: Are the text files or the script of cloud formation, but not scripts in programming language.
 You can write them in YAML or JSON format.

 Cloud formation will read templates as an input and the output will be resource that will create and maintain the stack